-3.6.1 Configuring the Wireless Interface
+3.5.1 Configuring the Wireless Interface

-The wireless interface connects to your router through a synchronous serial device called the synchronous serial communications controller (SCC).
+The wireless interface connects to your router through a synchronous serial device called the synchronous serial communications controller.
 To create and configure the wireless interface, you must assign a symbolic name to the interface, associate the name with the TALtalk link-layer address for the device, and initialize the device.

-To create and configure the wireless interface for a radio, use the talk radio address command:
+To create and configure the wireless interface, use the talk radio address command:

-talk radio iface-name address talk-address [model {L | S}] config scc [I/O-base IRQ receive-DMA transmit-DMA]
+talk radio iface-name address talk-address [model {L | S}] config scc

 - iface-name-Assigns a symbolic name to the interface.
 This interface name is used in other talk commands and in talk show output.
-The name can include uppercase and lowercase letters, numbers, and hyphens, and should indicate the type of interface and unit number; for example, radio1 or radio2. - address talk-address-Associates the symbolic interface name with the synchronous serial device.
+The name can include uppercase and lowercase letters, numbers, and hyphens, and should indicate the type of interface and unit number; for example, radio0 or radio1. - address talk-address-Associates the symbolic interface name with the synchronous serial device.
 The address is the TALtalk link-layer address, which is usually assigned by TAL or your service provider.
 The address is an 8-digit hexadecimal number preceded by the characters 0x.
-For example, 0x41544D31 and 0x00000001 are valid TALtalk addresses. - model {L | S}-Specifies the band in which the radio operates.
+For example, 0x41544D31 and 0x000000001 are valid TALtalk addresses. - model {L | S}-Specifies the band in which the radio operates.
 L-band radios operate in the 902- to 928-MHz frequency range.
 S-band radios operate in the 2400- to 2483.5-MHz frequency range.
-If you do not specify the model keyword, the router assumes that you are using the L-band. - config scc-Initializes the SCC device used by the router to communicate with the wireless interface.
-You only need to enter the arguments I/O-base, IRQ, receive-DMA, and transmit-DMA if you are configuring two wireless interfaces.
-The values of these arguments are predefined for you in the talnet.cfg configuration file and should not be changed.
+If you do not specify the model, the router assumes that you are using the L-band. - config scc-Initializes the synchronous serial device used by the router to communicate with the wireless interface.

-3.6.2 Configuring the Channel
+3.5.2 Configuring the Channel

 After you have created and configured the wireless interface, you must configure the following parameters on the radio channel.
-Each Wireless Router currently can support two wireless interfaces; if you are attaching two radios to your router, you must configure one channel for each radio.
+Each Wireless Router currently supports one radio channel.
 Refer to Chapter 2 for more information about transmission frequencies, power levels, and PN codes.